History of applications of martingales in survival analysis: Introduction

 As the name indicates, survival analysis may be about the analysis of actual survival in the true sense of the word, that is death rates, or mortality.
 However, survival analysis today has a much broader meaning, as the analysis of the time of occurrence of any kind of event one might want to study.
 A problem with survival data, which does not generally arise with other types of data, is the occurrence of censoring.
 By this one means that the event to be studied, may not necessarily happen in the time window of observation.
 So observation of survival data is typically incomplete; the event is observed for some individuals and not for others.
 This mixture of complete and incomplete data is a major characteristic of survival data, and it is a main reason why special methods have been developed to analyse this type of data.

 A major advance in the field of survival analysis took place from the 1950's.
-The inauguration of this new phase is represented by the paper by Kaplan and Meier (1958) where they propose their famous estimator of the survival curve.
-This is one of the most cited papers in the history of statistics with more than 33,000 citations in the ISI Web of Knowledge (by April, 2009).
+The inauguration of this new phase is represented by the paper by Kaplan and Meier \cite{kaplan-meier-1958} where they propose their famous estimator of the survival curve.
+This is one of the most cited papers in the history of statistics with more than 47,000 citations in the ISI Web of Knowledge (by July, 2020).
 While the classical life table method was based on a coarse division of time into fixed intervals, e.g.\ one-year or five-year intervals, Kaplan and Meier realized that the method worked quite as well for short intervals, and actually for intervals of infinitesimal length.
 Hence they proposed what one might call a continuous-time version of the old life table.
 Their proposal corresponded to the development of a new type of survival data, namely those arising in clinical trials where individual patients were followed on a day to day basis and times of events could be registered precisely.
 Also, for such clinical research the number of individual subjects was generally much smaller than in the actuarial or demographic studies.
 So, the development of the Kaplan-Meier method was a response to a new situation creating new types of data.

 The 1958 Kaplan-Meier paper opened a new area, but also raised a number of new questions.
 How, for instance, does one compare survival curves?
-A literature of tests for survival curves for two or more samples blossomed in the 1960's and 1970's, but it was rather confusing.
-The more general issue of how to adjust for covariates was first resolved by the introduction of the proportional hazards model by David Cox in 1972 (Cox, 1972).
-This was a major advance, and the more than 24,000 citations that Cox's paper has attracted in the ISI Web of Knowledge (by April 2009) is a proof of its huge impact.
+A literature of tests for differences between survival curves for two or more samples blossomed in the 1960's and 1970's, but it was rather confusing.
+The more general issue of how to adjust for covariates was first resolved by the introduction of the proportional hazards model by David Cox in 1972 \cite{cox-1972}.
+This was a major advance, and the more than 35,000 citations that Cox's paper has attracted in the Web of Science (by July 2020) is a proof of its huge impact.